cfengine/documentation/reference/promise-types/packages.markdown

 #### package_version_less_command

+**Description**: Command to check whether first supplied package version is less than second one

+This attribute allows overriding of the built-in CFEngine algorithm for version comparison, by calling an external command to check whether the first passed version is less than another.

+The built-in algorithm does a good approximation of version comparison, but different packaging systems differ in corner cases (e.g Debian treats symbol `~` less than any other symbol and even less than empty string), so some sort of override is necessary.

+Variables `v1` and `v2` are substituted with the first and second version to be compared.
+Command should return code 0 if v1 is less than v2 and non-zero otherwise.

+Note that if `package_version_equal_command` is not specified, but `package_version_less_command` is, then equality will be tested by issuing less comparison twice (v1 equals to v2 if v1 is not less than v2, and v2 is not less than v1).

 **Type**: `string`

 **Allowed input range**: `.+`

-**Description**: Command to check whether first supplied package version is less than second one

 **Example**: